antlr/grammars-v4/html/README.md

 Limitations

-* Has trouble with inline scripts and styles
+* attributes of styles, scripts, and hrefs are not processed yet